-Éva Polgár is a sought after recitalist, concerto soloist, chamber musician, recording artist, educator, and adjudicator.
-Beyond her devotion for performing traditional piano repertoire, her creative personality shines through particularily contemporary music and multidisciplinary collaborations.
-Her interest in the fusion of the arts has led her to extensive collaboration with visual artist Sándor Vály.
-Their albums of literature and visual arts inspired experimental music are released under Ektro Records and broadcasted by the Finnish Radio.
+Critics praise Éva Polgár for her “intelligent interpretations” (Funzine Magazine), “emotional power” (New York Concert Review), and “vibrant technique” (American Hungarian Journal).
+She is a sought-after recitalist, concerto soloist, chamber musician, recording artist, educator, and adjudicator.
+Beyond her devotion to performing traditional piano repertoire, her creative personality particularly shines through her work in contemporary music and multidisciplinary arts.
+Her interest in the fusion of the arts has developed into an extensive collaboration with visual artist Sándor Vály.
+Their albums of experimental music inspired by literature and visual arts are released under Ektro Records and broadcast on Finnish national radio.

-An avid promoter of contemporary music and enthusiastic entrepreneur, Ms. Polgár is a founding member of the InterSpheres Trio, a new music ensemble dedicated to commissioning and premiering new works by composers from around the world.
+An avid promoter and enthusiastic entrepreneur of contemporary music, Polgár is a founding member of the InterSpheres Trio, a new music ensemble dedicated to commissioning and premiering new works by composers from around the world.
 Their repertoire ranges from Pierre Boulez to rising composers.
-They world premiered compositions of Daniel Tramte and Balázs Horváth in their first international concert and educational tour to Hungary.
-She has also collaborated with other ensembles such as the Seinäjoki String Quartet and the Somogyi String Quartet.
-Among other renowned artists, she has concertized with violinists Vilmos Szabadi and Márta Ábrahám, clarinetist Bence Szepesi, and her permanent flute chamber music partner, Lisa Bost-Sandberg, with whom she recently recorded Asha Srinivasan’s virtuoso opus, Utthista, dedicated to Bost-Sandberg.
+They performed the world premieres of compositions by Daniel Tramte and Balázs Horváth in their first international concert and educational tour to Hungary.
+Polgár actively collaborates with composers as a solo musician as well.
+She is currently preparing for the world premiere of Andrew S. Lloyd’s new set of piano preludes, commissioned by the Barlow Endowment, at the University of Texas at San Antonio in March of 2021.